Name of regulation: Equality and Diversity Policy

 Fixation Academy of Performing Arts (FPA) is intent on advancing equality and diversity as key features within all its activities, as it believes this to be ethically right and socially responsible.
 Equality and diversity are essential factors that contribute to the development and learning standards as set out for the company.

 Staff and volunteers are trained to be aware of the national standards and legislative requirement to treat people from diverse backgrounds with respect and regard.
-Inclusion for across the diverse spectrum below is embraced by the company, in relation to:
+Inclusion across the diverse spectrum below is embraced by the company, in relation to:

 - Ethnicity and Race